-Herod died shortly after an eclipse of the moon, according to Josephus34 and modern history has used this passage, along with Whiston’s commentary to define the death date of Herod.
+Herod died shortly after an eclipse of the moon, according to Josephus34 and modern history has used this passage, along with Whiston’s commentary, to define the death date of Herod.
 William Whiston, who translated Josephus into English and his edition is ubiquitous in the English world, boldly asserted:

 This eclipse of the moon (which is the only eclipse of either of the luminaries mentioned by our Josephus in any of his writings) is of the greatest consequence for the determination of the time for the death of Herod and Antipater, and for the birth and entire chronology of Jesus Christ.
-It happened March 13th, in the year of the Julian period 4710, and the 4th year before the christian era.
+It happened March 13th, in the year of the Julian period 4710, and the 4th year before the Christian era.
 See its calculation by the rules of astronomy, at the end of the Astronomical Lectures, edit.
 Lat. p.
 451, 452.”
 35

 Whiston attempted to champion a point not intended by Josephus.
 Josephus did not write about the eclipse as a date identifier but as a solemn sign of a significant event.
-Josephus’ dating by Olympiads and the regnal system are sufficient, making a lunar eclipse unnecessary for dating.
+Josephus’ dating by Olympiads and the regnal system is sufficient, making a lunar eclipse unnecessary for dating.

 Whiston’s conclusion is questionable.